chaosparrot/marithime_talon/README.md

     X Selection: Cluck cycle through multiple words - Skips adjacent matches?
     X Selection into insert: Select where, insert where

-    - Correction fixes:
+    X Correction fixes:
     X Selection into correction: Select where, correction where X Make sure to use the correct inserted ( and changed ) tokens for append_insert otherwise the correction cycling in the middle of the sentences do not work as they assume they are at the end of the document
     X Correction cycle through single words: Correct where - Cluck through elements on end X Correction cycle through single words: Correct where - Cluck through elements in middle of the sentence X Correction with multiple targets: Correction where - Cluck through options - Skip correction, cluck through second option from the start
-      X Correction multiple words: Correction to where - Cluck through elements X Correction where - If same value, cycle through options like exact match phonetic self repair
-      - Correction multiple words with pop remove: Correction to where - pop once, cluck to see what it corrects
+    X Correction multiple words: Correction to where - Cluck through elements X Correction where - If same value, cycle through options like exact match phonetic self repair X Correction multiple words with pop remove: Correction to where - pop once, cluck to see what it corrects X - Correct cycling when initial is different?
     X Remove event desyncs

 [ ] - Improve outside events and extend events with selection